michelleconville/drizzle-and-shade/TESTING.md

 * When a producted is rated, the rating will update with the average rating across all reviews

 **Outcome**

 All review fucntionality working as expected

+### Shopping cart

+                As a shopper I can see the shopping bag summary and total cost so that I can see how much I will spend As a shopper I can select the quantity of a product so that I can buy more As a shopper I can remove items from shopping bag so that I don't buy what I don't want

+**Expected**

+* Information and images display correctly
+* Have the ability to change quantity in the bag of a product
+* Have the ability to remove a product
+* Calculations are correct
+* Buttons link to the correct pages

+**Outcome**

+* Everything renders as it should
+* Calculations are working as expected
+* Delivery charge is being applied correctly
+* Buttons working as expected
+* Remove and Update woeking as expected

+### Checkout

+                As a shopper I can put in my card details so that I can pay for my umbrella As a shopper I receive order confirmations so that I can be sure my order has been processed As a logged-in shopper I can save my details so that I don't have to retype my address every time

+**Expected**

+* Show the correct order summary
+* Display all form fields
+* Required fields are marked with an asterisk
+* The payment field from Stripe works and gives error messages when card details are not correct
+* After a successful order, a toast message confirms order and user recieves an email

+**Outcome**

+* Order summary displays correctly
+* All form fields working as expected
+* Payment field working as expected
+* Toast message working as expected
+* Email confirmation working as expected

+### Contact us

+                As a shopper I can contact the store so that I can find out information that I require As a shopper I can receive a contact confirmation email to let me know that my email has been sent

+**Expected**

+* Display all form fields
+* Required fields are marked with an asterisk
+* Buttons link to the correct pages
+* After successfully submitting a query, a toast message confirms and user recieves an email

+**Outcome**

+* All form fields working as expected
+* Toast message working as expected
+* Buttons working as expected
+* Email confirmation working as expected

+### Toasts

+                As a shopper I am notified about any actions I have made so that I have a clear understanding of what has been completed/updated

+**Expected**

+Displays four different types of toast messages
+Toast meesages display the text from the respective view Toast message has a close button
+Each message will display be 3 second before disappearing.

+**Outcome**

+Toast messages display as expected

+### Account overview
+                As a shopper I can register for an account so that I can use features for logged-in users

+**Expected**

+* Buttons link to the correct pages

+**Outcome**

+* Buttons working as expected

+### My Profile
+                As a logged-in shopper I can save my details so that I don't have to retype my address every time

+**Expected**

+* Display the order history
+* Links to the order work
+* Display all form fields
+* Update information works
+* Delete button deletes the users account

+**Outcome**

+* All form fields working as expected
+* Information updating as expected
+* Delete button working as expected
+* Order history display and works as expected

+### My Wishlist

+                As a logged-in shopper I can save selected products to my wishlist for later purchase

+**Expected**

+* On the product detail page only allows registered users to add to the wishlist, you are redirected to a model if you are not logged in
+* Displays a small product image, product name and price.
+* The Remove button, removes the item

+**Outcome**
+* Adding item to wishlist is working as expected
+* Page displaying as expected
+* Remove button working as expected

+### Admin Panel

+                As a site owner I can log in/out to an admin panel so that I have full access to staff area

+**Expected**

+* Buttons link to the correct pages

+**Outcome**

+* Buttons working as expected

+### Category and product management

+**Expected**

+* Buttons link to the correct pages

+**Outcome**

+* Buttons working as expected

+#### Category management
+                As a site owner I can add new categories to the shop so that I can make sure the website is up to date As a site owner I can edit/delete categories so that I can make sure the website is up to date

+**Expected**

+**Outcome**